Soldie/Arms-Commander/README.md

 # Arms-Commander-Stable

 Malware Suite/Menu designed for "Speedy and No-Mistakes Penetration Testing", written in Python 2.7.13 and tested on Kali Linux 4.6.
 Requires Python 2.7 + Pip + Termcolor Module.
 All code is entirely free to be used in your own projects.

-Update: Counter-Forensics Suite, Top Metasploit Plugins, TSOCKS. and more!
+# Update: Counter-Forensics Suite, Top Metasploit Plugins, TSOCKS. and more!

 	1. TSocks (Tor-Socks) now auto-installed as a alternative to using and configuring proxychains, simply preclude your command with "tsocks <cmd>" to automatically route your traffic through Tor, like 'tsocks nmap <target>'"
 	2. Fail2Ban is recognized as a critical component for remote servers in the cloud, due to near-constant SSH brute-forcing attempts, and is now automatically installed and auto-configured
 	3. A bug has been fixed where hashcat utilities failed to download and install.
 It is now automatically performed through the setup.py file, simply type "python setup.py"
 	4. The Metasploit Plugins suite from DarkOperator on GitHub is now automatically installed and dropped into your metasploit installation, to use, type 'load pentest' in msfconsole and type 'help' to see a list of commands on the top.
 	5. Mass-mailer attacks are recognized as a crucial method in getting reverse shells to open, this current AC installation includes a Python HTML mass-mailer installation (go to the menu and type INSTALL)
+	6. There are multiple un-implemented modules to Cylon-Raider & Raider-Lite, as a result of the failed Missile-Lock Project.
+You can fiddle with them as you wish.

 As usual, the dev for ArmsCommander rigorously tests his modules before ever releasing it.
 However, some bugs make it through and he will jump on it immediately if he sees one.